 Her story, ‘Bitter Harvest’, was a winner in the Highly Commended Stories category in the Commonwealth Short Story Competition 2008-09.

-She also curates cultural interventions that bring together different arts on a single platform to speak in conversation on a common theme with the belief that when this happens the resulting creation is somewhat greater than the sum of its parts.
+Anjali also curates cultural interventions that bring together different arts on a single platform to speak in conversation on a theme with the belief that when this happens the resulting creation is somewhat greater than the sum of its parts.

 Towards this effort she has been a part of – the Guggenheim Lab Mumbai in January 2013, curated an interdisciplinary event called ‘Holding up Half the Sky’ on the lives of women during the 100Thousand Poets for Change in Sept 2013, organized Mumbai Moulting: Erasures and a Palimpsest, a ‘Conversation’ between Art, Poetry and Music at the Godrej India Culture Lab, December 2013 and curated Vasundhara: Dialects in Dialogue, a dialogue between, Poetry, Art, Music and Dance at two shows in Mumbai in January 2015.